 Figure 13 shows the most common RDMA protocol stacks and their associated standards bodies.
 Table 1 compares the details of different implementations.
-RDMA is more and more widely used to support high-speed storage, AI and Machine Learning applications in large scale cloud data centers.
+RDMA has become the protocol of choice for high-speed storage, AI and Machine Learning applications in large scale cloud data centers.
 There are real world examples of tens of thousands of servers running RDMA in production.
-Applications have reported impressive performance improvements by adopting RDMA [17].
-For instance, distributed machine learning training has been accelerated by 100+ times compared with the TCP/IP version, and the I/O speed of SSD-based cloud storage has been boosted by about 50 times compared to the TCP/IP version.
+Applications have reported impressive performance improvements by adopting RDMA [15].
+For example, distributed training for machine learning has accelerated more than 100 times and the I/O speed of networked SSD storage has improved more than 50 times using RDMA for communications as opposed to TCP/IP.
 These improvements majorly stem from the hardware offloading characteristic of RDMA.